Ursula Corduroy Dress in Black

 Jack Stripe Sweatshirt in Navy

 Bombolulu Workshops is a Fair Trade social business in Mombassa, Kenya.
 People Tree partners with Bombolulu to create beautiful handmade jewellery in brass and silver plate.
 Providing support for physically-challenged people and encouraging sustainable development in Kenya are at the heart of Bombolulu’s mission.

-Bombolulu was established 40 years ago to provide opportunities for people with physical disabilities.
-Besides jewellery, Bombolulu creates leatherwork, carving and textiles, providing work for 150 people.
+Bombolulu was established in 1969 to provide opportunities for people with physical disabilities.
+Besides jewellery, Bombolulu creates leatherwork, carving and textiles, providing work for over 100 people.
 Artisans at Bombolulu make every detail of the jewelry by hand – even the link of each chain is made by hand.

 Bombolulu has championed awareness of Fair Trade and the rights of physically-challenged people to fully participate in society.
 Bombolulu has held fashion shows in hotels and opened a cultural centre to celebrate the craftwork and beauty of handcrafted jewellery, textiles and wood carvings.